FloatingArrayDesign/MoorDyn/docs/inputs.rst

   rotations.
 Hanging pinned rods are inverted (end A over end B) in MoorDyn and the output range for roll/pitch of rods is +/- 180 degrees.
 - There are a couple additional outputs left over from OpenFAST conventions that don’t follow the same format: FairTen and AnchTen.
 FairTen[n] is the same as Line[n]TenB.
-For example, the fairlead tension of line 1 would be FAIRTEN1 or LINE1TENB.
+For example, the total fairlead force of line 1 would be FAIRTEN1 or LINE1TENB.
+- Lines can also output the per-node tensions.
+These are the internal tensions in the line segment.
+This differs from the global outputs from Line[n]TenB / FairTen[n], which is the net force on the end node of the line.
+The net force includes the tension, AND the per-node weight, buoyancy, seabed-contact, and hydrodynamic forces.
+In general, this difference is small as tension dominates the top node's net force but slight differences may be observed when comparing the two.
 - The output list is not case sensitive, however all MoorDyn-F outputs will be printed to the output file in all caps.
 When searching OpenFAST output channels, users will need to search for MoorDyn channels in all caps.
 Example: the channel fairten1 would appear in the output file as FAIRTEN1.